mirsujat/react-modal/README.md

 Type: `Function`

 This function handles the state change of _exiting_ (or deactivating) the modal.
-It will be invoked when the user clicks outside the modal (if `underlayClickExits={true}`, as is the default) or hits Escape (if `escapeExits={true}`, as is the default), and it receives the event that triggered it as its only argument.
+It will be invoked when the user clicks outside the modal (if `backdropClickExits={true}`, as is the default) or hits Escape (if `escapeExits={true}`, as is the default), and it receives the event that triggered it as its only argument.

 Maybe it's just a wrapper around `setState()`; or maybe you use some more involved Flux-inspired state management — whatever the case, this module leaves the state management up to _you_ instead of making assumptions.
-That also makes it easier to create your own "close modal" buttons; because you have the function that closes the modal right there, written by you, at your disposal.
+That also makes it easier to create your own "close modal" buttons; because you have the function that closes the modal right there, written by you.

 You may omit this prop if you don't want clicks outside the modal or Escape to close it, so don't want to provide a function.